MacPython/statsmodels-wheels/README.md

 ### Which statsmodels commit does the repository build?

-The `statsmodels-wheels` repository will build the commit specified in the `BUILD_COMMIT` at the top of the `build_wheels.yml` and `appveyor.yml` files.
+The `statsmodels-wheels` repository will build the commit specified in the `BUILD_COMMIT` at the top of `build_wheels.yml`.
 This can be any naming of a commit, including branch name, tag name or commit hash.

 ## Uploading the built wheels to PyPI